Important books, many in English for the first time, published by DKV and the Foundation

 +++ with supplementary articles by Franke from the ZKM manuscript database, translated into English for the first time

-Each volume of the edition consists of Franke’s main work, supplemented by around 10 articles by Franke, a selection of his works translated into English from2000 manuscripts, which are already available in German in the ZKM online archive.
-Each one reveals his perspective on a specific aspect of the book and his thoughts on the subject as they developed over several decades.
-Some of them make a direct reference to the other works in the edition.
-Last, but not least, two authors comment on the book and its author as a bridge builder between science and art from different scientific disciplines.
-The supplementary articles and scientific contributions are printed in English only, while the text of the original book is bilingual.
-All volumes are richly illustrated, with editor Susanne Päch attempting to use the original image material as far as possible.
+Each volume of the edition consists of Franke’s main work, supplemented by around 10 articles by Franke, translated into English.
+They are part of the 2000 manuscripts that are already published online in German in the ZKM Herbert W. Franke Archive.
+These articles show his view on specific aspects of the respective edition and make direct references to the other works in the edition.
+At least two authors comment on the volumes and their author as a bridge builder between science and art from different perspectives.
+These scholarly contributions, like the supplementary articles, appear only in English, while the main text of the original book is bilingual.
+All volumes are richly illustrated, with editor Susanne Päch drawing on the original image material as far as possible.
+The first pre-sale has now taken place, the final publication date spring 2027 has not yet been set.

-In the second contribution to the volume, quantum physicist and computer artist Eric de Giuli focuses primarily on the aesthetic laws presented by Franke in the book, which Franke also derives in mathematical detail from his own artistic works: “In Art and Construction, Franke worked with minimalist compositions derived from transparent processes … so the aesthetic effect could be traced back to their laws.
+In the second scientific contribution to the volume, quantum physicist and computer artist Eric de Giuli focuses primarily on deriving the mathematical aesthetic laws presented by Franke as an educated theoretical physicist.
+He studied them in mathematical detail through his artistic experiments, which demonstrate Franke’s strong connection to the scientific approach to creating art: “In Art and Construction, Franke worked with minimalist compositions derived from transparent processes … so the aesthetic effect could be traced back to their laws.
 This led him to his key concept: continuity.”
-Later, Franke equated this principle of continuity in aesthetics with that of symmetry, and surmised that it had not become as well known due to its mathematical complexity.
+Later, Franke equated continuity with symmetry in aesthetics and suggested that the principle of smooth curves, i.e. continuity, had not become as well known in the art world due to its mathematical complexity.